Planning compliance charter: advice for complainants

 Type of breach:

-- works which have caused irrevocable and significant damage to a designated natural asset, but are not ongoing
+- Has caused irrevocable damage to a special designated asset but is not ongoing;

 Priority 3 (moderate)